Marshal André MassénaTalented army commander during the French Revolution who became a Marshal of France

 Marshal of the Empire

 In 1804 Masséna was created a Marshal of the Empire and in 1805 he received the Grand Eagle of the Legion of Honor.
-When war broke out in 1805, Masséna was recalled to active service and given command of the Army of Italy.
-While the Grande Armée maneuvered across Austria, Masséna took the offensive and seized Verona before fighting an indecisive battle against Archduke Charles at Caldiero .
+For the campaigns of 1805 Masséna was recalled to active service and given command of the Army of Italy.
+While the Grande Armée maneuvered across Germany and Austria, Masséna took the offensive and seized Verona before fighting an indecisive battle against Archduke Charles at Caldiero .
 While he did not win any major battles, he did prevent the Archduke Charles from joining with the other Austrian and Russian armies, which in turn helped Napoleon's overall strategy for the successful campaign.

-When Austria again declared war on France in 1809, Marshal Masséna was named commander of the IV Corps in Germany.
-That April he distinguished himself at Landshut and Eckmuhl before occupying Straubing.
+When Austria again declared war on France in 1809, Marshal Masséna was named commander of IV Corps in Germany.
+That April he distinguished himself at Landshut and Eckmühl before occupying Straubing.
 In May he went on to seize the city and bridge of Ebersberg with heavy losses and then Masséna took part in the bloody Battle of Aspern-Essling .
 While Marshal Lannes held Essling, Masséna held Aspern against the continuous onslaught of Austrian troops.
 Nevertheless, he successfully extricated his men after Napoleon ordered the retreat back across the Danube.
 Masséna was later injured in a fall from his horse, and so in July when he commanded the left wing at the Battle of Wagram , he led his men from a carriage pulled by four white horses.
 During the battle, when a column began to waver in its attack, Masséna's carriage charged forward and he shouted at them, "Scoundrels!
 You get five sous a day, and I am worth 600,000 francs a year!
 Yet you make me go ahead of you!"2

 Portugal and Spain

 The next year when Napoleon escaped from Elba, Masséna reluctantly rallied to Napoleon.
 Napoleon recalled Masséna to Paris and made him a Peer of France but did not employ him.
 After the Battle of Waterloo Masséna served as commander of the National Guard of Paris for a few weeks.
 Just before Louis XVIII returned to Paris, Masséna tried to convince the king to take up the tricolor flag as the flag of France, but this suggestion was rejected.5 Later that year Masséna was one of the marshals appointed to the court martial of Marshal Ney, but ultimately this group found themselves incompetent to judge Ney and therefore Ney was judged by the Chamber of Peers, where he was sentenced to die.
 Masséna died only two years later.

 - Elting, Swords Around a Throne, 141.